jhallen/FPGA-notes/README.md

 ![CrossLink-NX DPHY Placement](doc/crosslinknx-placement.png)

-The DPHY macros are along the top edge (the vertical stacks of orange blocks are the pins).
-The orange blocks are the hand-placed ring of flip flops.
+The DPHY macros are along the top edge (the tiny vertical stacks of orange blocks are the pins, one stack for each of the two macros).
+The larger orange blocks are the hand-placed ring of flip flops.

 This works, but is not very satisfying.
 Since Radiant doesn't know the timing requirements, I have no way to know if this is the ideal placement